Igalia/phpreport/docs/user/reports.rst

 Below the project data, there are two date inputs to insert the report
-dates: if the start date is left empty, the default value is the date of the first task assigned to the project; if the end date is empty, the default valu is the current date.
+dates: if the start date is left empty, the default value is the date of the first task assigned to the project; if the end date is empty, the default value is the current date.
+There are quick-access buttons for common combinations of dates at the bottom of the dates box.

 The results are shown two grids in the bottom  area of the screen; rows represent users and columns represent clients in one of the grids, and stories